Jagoda-Kordas/Portfolio/README.md

 Previously, before merge with ProteGO Safe, the testing project was based on application Safe Safe.
 It is the reason why the name of project in MantisBT is different.

 ### [Naviko - social habit tracker](https://play.google.com/store/apps/details?id=app.naviko&hl=pl)
-Bugs reported for mobile application Naviko - social habit tracker are uploaded above as a file[Bug Reports - Naviko - social habit tracker.pdf].
+Bugs reported for mobile application Naviko - social habit tracker are uploaded above as a file 'Bug Reports - Naviko - social habit tracker.pdf'.

 All team is working using Trello board.
 It's a place where we report bugs, add comments, suggestions and other valuable information during the testing process.